Wish000/DaoWithoutMap/README.md

   In this way, one query needs one SQL, which means one query needs one method.
 Thus, many queries from a table may need many methods.
 However, expect some parameters, these methods are almost duplicated.
 For example, we sometimes query a table by name, while sometimes by age.
-To salve this problem, Mybatis provides a `Provider` class which can handle ambiguous parameters contained in the pojo/entity that corresponding to the table queried.
+To solve this problem, Mybatis provides a `Provider` class which can handle ambiguous parameters contained in the pojo/entity that corresponding to the table queried.
 But some entities/pojos may have many fields as the tables, it courses the Provider class very long and hard to maintain.